 SWCoeff(n, j) = the jth coefficient for samples of size n

-SWCoeff(R1, C1) = the coefficient corresponding to cell C1 within sorted range R1.
+SWCoeff(R1, C1) = the coefficient corresponding to cell C1 within sorted range R1

 Example 2: Determine whether the data in range A3:E14 of Figure 3 is normally distributed using the Shapiro-Wilk’s test.

-This time we use the supplemental functions described above to obtain the results shown in Figure 3.
+This time we use the Real Statistics functions described above to obtain the results shown in Figure 3.
 The value of W and the p-value are as indicated using the formulas indicated.
 Since p-value = 0.019314 < .05 = α, we reject the hypothesis that the data is normally distributed.
 Note that we don’t need to sort the data and the data does not have to be arranged in a column to use the formulas.

 If for some reason we want to obtain the coefficients, we need to sort the data.
-This is done by highlighting the range G3:K14 and entering =QSORT(A3:E14) and pressing Ctrl-Shft-Enter.
+This is done by highlighting the range G3:K14 and entering =QSORT(A3:E14) and simultaneously pressing Ctrl-Shft-Enter.
 The first coefficient is obtained by entering the formula =SWCoeff($G$3:$K$14,G3) in cell M3.
 If you highlight the range M3:Q14 and press Ctrl-R and Ctrl-D, all the coefficients will be displayed as shown in Figure 3.

 Observation: If a sample larger than 5,000, you can randomly divide the larger sample into a number of approximately equal-sized smaller samples and then run the SW algorithm as described above on each sample to obtain the z score for each smaller sample.
-Suppose that there are k such samples with z scores of z1, …, zn.
+Suppose that there are k such samples with z scores of z1, …, zk.
 Recall that if range R1 contains sample i then zi = NORMSINV(SWTEST(R1)).

 The average of the z-scores will be an approximation of the z value for the whole sample.
 The expected mean of z is the average of the means of the zi, namely 0 and the standard deviation of z should be the standard deviation of the zi divided by √k, namely 1/.
-Thus you should test z/ using the standard normal distribution.
+Thus you should test z using the standard normal distribution.